 Duration of the Course

-The length of time it takes to complete the TEFL/TESOL Plus course depends on your other commitments.
+The length of time it takes to complete the TEFL Plus course depends on your other commitments.
 There are approximately 140 hours of work in the course, including online teaching practice/video submission.
-As a general guideline most students complete the course in approximately 8 weeks.
-You have 6 months to complete the course, however if you require more time this can be arranged before the 6 months expires.
+As a general guideline most students complete the course in approximately 8 weeks, but you have as long as you like to complete the course.

 What’s included in your TEFL course fee?

-Graded TEFL/TESOL certificate direct from the awarding body
+Graded TEFL certificate direct from the awarding body

 Course Transcript direct from the awarding body